SaiKrishna-KK/model-port/README.md

 - The PyTorch team for their excellent work on ONNX export
 - The ONNX community for creating a powerful standard for model interoperability
-- All contributors who have helped make this project better

 ---